NVIDIA/nvbmc-docs/security/obmc-credential-protection.md

 - Key/certificate are validated in `ssl_key_handler.hpp:99 verifyOpensslKeyCert(...)`.
 - Key/certificate is recreated with new subject CN in `hostname_monitor.hpp:115 onPropertyUpdate(...)` using `generateSslCertificate`

-Questions:
-- What does the `hostname_monitor` do?

 #### Solution

 Encryption/decryption of the private key is implemented using the OpenSSL `PEM_write/read_PrivateKey` API which encrypts the key using a specified cipher (AES-256-CBC as agreed on Slack) with password-based encryption as PKCS#8 EncryptedPrivateKeyInfo to the specified filename.
 Passphrase is the LSP, which is understood to be a byte array and will be provided by a separate module from Nvidia.

+On key validation in `verifyOpensslKeyCert(...)`, there is going to be a check performed whether the saved file contains an encrypted or non-encrypted key and if the file contains a valid unencrypted key, it will be overwritten in EncryptedPrivateKeyInfo form analogously to the key generated above.
+That way firmware update case will be facilitated.

 ### bmcweb certificate_service.cpp